-We are a small agency and our people are our greatest capability, and central to achieving our strategic priorities.
+We are a small agency and our people are our greatest capability and central to achieving our strategic priorities.
 We appreciate the value of a diverse and inclusive workplace culture and the need to foster excellence and expertise in all staff.
-We also recognise that following the COVID-19 lockdowns, the recruitment and retention landscape in Australia has changed.
+We also recognise in recent years the recruitment and retention landscape in Australia has changed.

 Given our small size, the loss of key and experienced staff can pose particular challenges.
-The necessarily high security clearance that is required for our work - and which we rely on external agencies to progress - can, at times, lead to long delays between the selection of new staff and the commencement of their work at the Office.
-This results in particular importance being placed on the retention of staff and long term recruitment planning.
-Flexible working arrangements and workplace training that promotes leadership skills and succession are just some of the actions being undertaken.
-These challenges are shared cross the APS, and we are continually adapting our approaches to innovate and stay abreast of APS current practices and ideas.
+The necessarily high security clearance required for our work - and on which we rely on external agencies to progress - can, at times, lead to long delays between the selection of new staff and their commencement.
+This results in particular importance being placed on the retention of staff and long-term recruitment planning.
+Flexible working arrangements and workplace training which promote leadership skills and succession are just some of the actions being undertaken.
+These challenges are shared across the APS, and we are continually adapting our approaches to innovate and stay abreast of APS current practices and ideas.